Lord of the World: Textual error in modern editions

 Most modern editions of Lord of the World contain an error in Book III, Chapter Five, Section III, carried forward from a printer's error in the American edition of the book.
 A sentence in the second paragraph of Section III began as follows, in the British first edition:

-“In short, it seemed that he could do no good by remaining in England, and the temptation to be present at the final act of justice in the East by which those who had indirectly been the cause of his tragedy were to be wiped out…”

 In the corrupted text found in most modern editions, the passage reads (erroneous portion in italics):

-"In short, it seemed that he could do no good by remaining in England, and the temptation to be present at the final act of justice in the East by which land, and, in fact, it was more than likely that if she were to be wiped out…”

 Release and reception

-Upon its 1907 publication, Lord of the World caused an enormous stir among Catholics, non-Catholics, and even among non-Christians.
-Mgr.
+Upon its 1907 publication, Lord of the World caused an enormous stir among Catholics, non-Catholic Christians, and even among non-Christians.
 Benson was therefore kept busy answering letters from both readers and literary critics.
-Mgr.
 Benson's reading of these letters helped inspire his novel The Dawn of All.

-In reply to a critic who expressed a belief that Mabel Brand condemned herself to Hell by committing suicide, Mgr.
-Benson wrote, "I think Mabel was alright, really.
-Honestly, she had no idea that suicide was a sin; and she did pray as well as she knew how at the end."Note that during Benson's lifetime, until the passing of the Suicide Act 1961 it was also then illegal to attempt suicide.
+In reply to a critic who expressed a belief that Mabel Brand condemned herself to Hell by committing suicide, Benson wrote, "I think Mabel was alright, really.
+Honestly, she had no idea that suicide was a sin; and she did pray as well as she knew how at the end."

-In a 16 December 1907 letter to Mgr.
-Benson's brother, British physicist Sir Oliver Lodge wrote, "The assumption that there can be no religion except a grotesque return to Paganism, short of admitting the supremacy of Mediaeval Rome, is an unexpected contention to find in a modern book...
+In a 16 December 1907 letter to Benson's brother A. C. Benson, British physicist Sir Oliver Lodge wrote, "The assumption that there can be no religion except a grotesque return to Paganism, short of admitting the supremacy of Mediaeval Rome, is an unexpected contention to find in a modern book...
 I am wondering what the leaders of the Church think of it.
 Perhaps Pius X may approve; but it is difficult to suppose that it can meet with general approbation.
 If it does, it is very instructive."

 Some critics and readers misinterpreted the novel's last sentence as meaning, "the destruction, not of the world, but of the Church."
 Some Marxists were reportedly "delighted" by the ending and one non-Catholic reader wrote that Lord of the World had, "struck heaven out of my sky, and I don't know how to get it back again."

 Other readers were more admiring.
-Although "grave exception" was taken there to Mgr.
-Benson's "sympathetic treatment" of Mabel Brand's suicide, Lord of the World was enthusiastically received in France.
+Although "grave exception" was taken there to Benson's "sympathetic treatment" of Mabel Brand's suicide, Lord of the World was enthusiastically received in France.